 I have extensive experience in the adventure tourism industry.
-I am currently chair of the Adventure Tourism Coalition, an organization that includes 19, diverse, province-wide adventure tourism sectors.
+I am currently past chair of the Adventure Tourism Coalition, an organization that includes 18, diverse, province-wide adventure tourism sectors.
 I was born in Invermere, BC.
-My father was a true pioneer, a horse packer ensuring who ensured my exposure to the adventure tourism industry started at an early age.
+My father was a true pioneer, a horse packer ensuring that my exposure to the adventure tourism industry started at an early age.

 I work with both Avalanche Canada and the Canadian Avalanche Association and have done so for many years.
-I am the current chair of the InfoEx Advisory Committee, the source for avalanche, snowpack and other information that is critical to providing accurate avalanche forecasting for public, governments and industry in Canada.
+For 15 years I chaired the InfoEx Advisory Committee, the source for avalanche, snowpack and other information that is critical to providing accurate avalanche forecasting for the public, governments and industry in Canada.

 I am the Executive Director of the Backcountry Lodges of BC Association, a position I have held for 11 years.
 As well as working with all levels of government, this position includes oversight of the BLBCA marketing program and coordination with other industry associations and regulatory agencies.

-I have served on numerous boards and committees for years, currently sitting on the Minister of Tourism’s Engagement Council, and the Ministry of Forestry, Natural Resource Operation and Rural Development’s Forest and Range Practices Advisory Council.
-Previously I served on the BOD’s of TIABC, the WTABC amongst others.
-I have worked with government on many initiatives, including the Joint Steering Committee, the Joint Advisory Group (ORV legislation), Tourism 2020 Strategy, the Natural Resource Road committee and DBC’s Experiences BC program.
+I have served on numerous boards and committees for years, formerly sat on the Minister of Tourism’s Engagement Council, and currently sit on the Ministry of Forestry’s Forest and Range Practices Advisory Council.
+Previously I served on the BOD of TIABC, and the WTABC amongst others.
+I have worked with the government on many initiatives, including the Joint Steering Committee, the Joint Advisory Group (ORV legislation), the Tourism 2020 Strategy, the Natural Resource Road Committee and DBC’s Experiences BC program.